Aashiyan-19/tetrisSD/README.md

 Software Deployment portfolio Tetris
 - A2 pushed initial tetris source files
 - A3 pushed "updated" source files with new features added according to client requests
-	- these include pulldown menus, game start, exit and about items
+	- these include pulldown menus and game start, exit and about item elements